Sgivi/alx_be_python/README.md

 What I did: I calculated how many seconds are in 2 hours.
 Since 1 hour = 60 minutes and 1 minute = 60 seconds, I multiplied hours * 3600.
 Result: 2 hours = 7200 seconds.
 Reflection: This helped me understand how Python handles numbers and prints text mixed with variables.

+User Input Age Calculator

+What I Learned

+How to prompt a user to input a value using input().

+How to convert user input from a string to an integer with int().

+How to perform arithmetic operations on user-provided data.

+Challenges I Faced

+The exercise was straightforward, but I had to make sure to use the correct variable when printing the result.

+Summary
+This code calculates the user’s age in the year 2050 by adding 27 years to their current age.
+It helped me practice handling user input, converting types, and combining variables with text in Python output